 The European and national rules and regulations governing Light, Electric Vehicles (LEVs) such as electric bicycles, e-scooters, self-balancing vehicles, etc. are becoming increasingly complicated.
 Your company may have to spend huge amounts of time, thus money, on trying to understand these rules and regulations.
 And yet, there is a simple solution.

 LEVA-EU has published several briefings on a range of subjects.
-The list of currently available briefings is below, whilst several new briefings will be published in the next weeks and months.
+The list of currently available briefings is below, whilst we regularly publish new briefings and update existing ones.
 These briefings are free for members but should you wish to obtain one of these briefings as a non-member, that is possible on the following conditions.
 LEVA-EU charges € 250 (ex VAT) for a briefing, including all updates published afterwards as well as replies to all your questions relating to the briefing.
 If you join LEVA-EU within 3 months after having received the briefing, we will deduct this € 250 from your membership fee.

 To obtain a briefing or for further details on LEVA-EU Membership, please contact Annick Roetynck, tel. +32 475 500 588, email [email protected].

 - EU technical requirements for LEV batteries: The European technical requirements for batteries for light electric vehicles such as electric bicycles, electric scooters, self-balancing vehicles, etc. depend on the type of vehicle of which the battery is a component.
 This briefing has all further details.

 - EU initiative sustainable batteries: the European Commission is consulting stakeholders on the need for an EU framework with minimum sustainability requirements for batteries.

 - prprEN 17404: CEN is developing a draft EU standard for electric mountain bicycles.